Plan Your Trip:

 - A good campsite is found, not made.

 - Place kitchen areas, tents and stock on areas where obvious signs of prior use exist.
-If outside of a developed campground, leave vehicles along the edge of roadway; do not drive to your chosen camp site.
+If outside of a developed campground, leave car at the edge of roadway; do not drive to your chosen camp site.

 - Camp at least 200 yards away from water sources.

-- Camp only in developed campgrounds or in designated camping areas.
+- Camp only in developed campgrounds or in designated car-camping areas.

 - Hunters, please do not leave gut piles or other animal parts in campgrounds.